 Option A: The Sweat Equity Route (Free, but heavy)

+You have my exact prompts.
+You know the framework.
 Open Google Sheets.
 Map your 30-day topical authority.
 Manually prompt Claude for your pillars.
-Spend the hours aggressively fact-checking the AI’s claims, fixing broken WordPress formatting blocks by hand, and meticulously maintaining a spreadsheet of your internal links so your spiderweb actually connects.
+Spend 20 to 25 hours a month aggressively fact-checking, fixing formatting, and meticulously maintaining your internal links.
+I guarantee you it works.

 Option B: The Infrastructure Route (FlipAEO)

 Stop chasing high-volume keywords with backward-looking tools.
 Stop publishing random, orphaned pages.
 Start engineering real topical authority.
+Fill the missing middle.
+The traffic is there waiting for whoever is willing to structure it.